Bio

 Cyndie Burkhardt headshot_1

-Growing up at the seashore, she loved to swim in the ocean, ride her bike, and explore the outdoors with her brother.
-It was at University of the Arts, PA, where she majored in photography and graphic design, that she discovered a way to combine her appetite for life with artistic expression.
-This passion led her to pack her bags and roam the globe, with (film) camera in hand.
-She found that having a camera immersed her further into a place, especially when meeting people.
-Mutual curiosity often led to interesting conversations and great photo ops, even when she didn’t know the language.
-Naturally inquisitive, she learned the most from talking to locals, seeing how they lived, and recognizing the similarities and differences between people everywhere.
-Her visual travel documentaries of the Norwegian coast, China, Sicily, Israel, Cuba, and other places explore cultural and lifestyle nuances.
+Cyndie Burkhardt grew up in the seashore town of Cape May, NJ where she loved to swim in the ocean, ride her bike, and explore the outdoors.
+It was at University of the Arts, PA, where she majored in photography and graphic design, that she discovered a way to combine her appetite for life with her artistic spirit.
+These passions led her to pack her bags and roam the globe, with (film) camera in hand, sparking new avenues for expression.

-Burkhardt established a corporate career to learn the merits of business, starting in branding and design then moving into marketing and communications.
-With a well-established professional background, she re-focused on her artistic interests and took a creative sabbatical.
-In 2016 she graduated from International Center of Photography, NYC in the first class of its pioneering New Media Narratives program.
-It changed her idea about what it means to be an artist.
-Shifting from independent photographer to collaborative digital storyteller, new avenues opened up for work and projects.
+Burkhardt pursued a corporate career to learn the merits of business, ranging from branding and design to marketing, communications, and public relations.
+With an established career, she re-focused on her art and graduated from the International Center of Photography (ICP), NYC in the first class of its pioneering New Media Narratives program.
+She evolved as a digital storyteller, embracing multimedia, podcasting, and writing.

-Burkhardt’s work has been in several group and solo exhibitions in China, Czech Republic, and the United States.
+An ongoing theme in her work involves not only giving voice to other cultures but encouraging viewers to engage with those cultures.
+For her, sharing stories is part of a socially minded practice that fosters dialogue, understanding, and acceptance.
+Burkhardt’s work has been exhibited in numerous group and solo shows in China, Croatia, the Czech Republic, and the United States.
 She’s received numerous accolades including a photography grant that resulted in a “best-in-show” award early in her career.
-She helped co-curate Public, Private, Secret, the inaugural exhibition of ICP’s new museum opening on the Bowery in 2016, and she helped produce ICP Hack the Photo, the first-ever hackathon at ICP’s school, in 2016 and 2017.
+She helped co-curate Public, Private, Secret, the inaugural exhibition of ICP’s new museum opening on the Bowery in 2016, and she helped produce ICP Hack the Photo, the school’s first-ever hackathon, in 2016 and 2017.
+From 2020-21, she created and hosted the live storytelling series Virtual Traveler to help people escape the isolation of the pandemic through collective storytelling and togetherness.